 The relationship the querent asked about is likely to develop to represent the culmination, at least as she sees it, of the embodiment of a loving partnership, stable and supportive, in the physical plane.
-(RWS card has influenced my internal meaning for Ten of Pentacles.)

 P: The Ten of Pentacles represents the Earthy part of Malkuth.

 E: The relationship is quite likely to be stable (Four of Wands), satisfying, financially comfortable (Ten of Pentacles), and sexually compatible (Three of Wands).
-(Queen of Swords and Prince of Cups are linked in a loop starting from Queen Swords OR Prince of Cups OR Universe, and all are reversed.)
+(Queen of Swords and Prince are linked in a loop starting from Queen Swords OR Prince OR Universe, and all are reversed.)
 In fact, the relationship seems strongly fated to be.
 (Though there are not a lot of majors, Universe and Fool lead directly to this relationship.)

 P: Universe and Fool are about Endings and Beginnings.
-I usually see a conjunction of these two cards as like revolving doors.
+I usually see a conjunction of these two as like revolving doors.